randomtruffles/Dominion_League/resources.md

 ##### Stop-Moving rule

-*Note: This replaces the Lose-Track rule, and is largely the same as it.*
+*Note: This replaces the Lose-Track rule (which was introduced in the Dominion: Dark Ages rulebook), and is largely the same as it.*

 An effect can move a card if it specifies where the card is coming from, or if the effect put the card where it is now.
 If a card isn't where the effect would expect it to be, or has moved away from there and then back, it can't move the card.
 Played cards expect to be in play; they can't move themselves if they aren't.
 Gained cards are expected to be where they were gained to, even if this isn't the discard pile.
 Cards in discard piles can be moved even if covered up by other cards; cards on top of a deck can't be moved once covered up.